bitbull-team/magento2-module-awseventbridge/README.md

 ![Options](./doc/imgs/config-options.png?raw=true)

 - Set the correct region where you want to receive events, for example "eu-west-1".
+- Set event source name with a value that can be filtered (`events:source`) when you connect to these events.
+- Set event bus name, leave empty to use your account default.
+- Enable tracking to add `tracking` property to data object.
 - Enable debug mode if you want a more verbose logging in `var/log/aws-eventbridge.log` log file.
+- Enable CloudWatch Events fallback to use this service instead of EventBridge (for backward compatibility).
 - Enable dry run mode to activate the module actions and integrations without actually sending events data.
-- Set event source name with a value that can be filtered (`events:source`) when you connect to these events.

 ![Events](./doc/imgs/config-cart-events.png?raw=true)